AI, Data & Execution Leadership

 Full build targeting configurable watchlists per business unit, real-time Slack integration, and a weekly AI-generated competitive briefing that replaces the analyst's Monday morning summary.
 Designed to plug directly into the SaaS Orchestrator's multi-tenant backend.

-Technical Innovation: The Governance Gateway
+Notes from the Build: The Governance Gateway

 # signals/processor.py: Cloud-Native Event Orchestration